manuel-uberti/manuel-uberti.github.io/_posts/2018-04-23-dcd-round-up.md

 The last three talks reflected experiences of using Clojure for business.
-[Josh Glover](https://twitter.com/jmglov), [Philip Mates](https://twitter.com/pmatey) and [Pierre-Yves Ritschard](https://twitter.com/pyr) shared with us the journeys of their companies and projects and how designing, developing and testing have only improved since their move to our beloved language.
+[Josh Glover](https://twitter.com/jmglov), [Philip Mates](https://twitter.com/pmatey) and [Pierre-Yves Ritschard](https://twitter.com/pyr) shared with us the journeys of their companies and projects and how designing, developing, and testing have only improved since their move to our beloved language.

 Drinks followed before a bit of REPL-driven comedy courtesy of Ray